Activities for the elderly in care homes

 The benefits of exercise for the elderly

-The NHS has found that many adults aged 65 and over spend on average 10 hours or more each day sitting or lying down and this inactivity is coming at a price, affecting everything from higher fall rates, psychological distress and even early death.
+The NHS has found that many adults aged 65 and above spend on average 10 hours or more each day sitting or lying down.
+This inactivity is coming at a price, affecting everything from higher fall rates, psychological distress and even early death.

 However this can be prevented by taking part in care home activities so many activities leaders in Sanctuary Care homes are leading the way by offering regular fun chair exercises for seniors, wheelchair exercises and exercise activities for people with dementia which host a wide range of health benefits thanks to innovative training in a number of homes – but what are these benefits?

 Not only do they look a lot of fun from an outsider’s perspective, with toe-tapping music and brightly coloured and textured props bringing everyone together in a happy and welcoming environment, but they are tailored to every single resident taking part, with their individual health needs being the main priority.

 For instance, a resident with Parkinson’s would have a routine delivered to them without coordinated challenges, while a resident living with dementia would have their routine presented with a story-telling technique that links to their own memories.
 A resident who used to be a milkman would be asked to march his feet while the activities leader verbally sets the scene of an early morning, with the resident being encouraged to also exercise his hands in an open and close motion which would resemble the early birds tweeting, and so on.

 Exercises can also be tailored to those living with depression, osteoporosis, heart conditions, as well as stroke survivors and so much more.

 Along with learning new care home activities, staff have been trained to take all medical factors into account from understanding how certain medicines can affect movement and understanding.
 Training also covers the importance of health and safety, communication and creating an engaging environment.